sarthakbadoni/Uni_Erp_Front/readme.md

   - Add the web app manifest, service worker, and proper caching strategies so the system is installable and more resilient on slow or unstable networks.
 - **Polish and harden the system**
   - Improve edge cases, error states, loading indicators, and overall feedback.
   - Push it closer to something that a university could actually deploy, not just something that looks good in a demo.
+- **Build the FAQ Helpbot**
+  - Implement an in‑app FAQ helpbot that can answer common questions (attendance, results, fees, login issues, etc.).
+  - Connect it to a small FAQ knowledge base and allow it to open the relevant pages inside the ERP so users get both an answer and direct navigation.

 ---